 Ed Canty, General Manager, joined the Cooperative Coffees’ team in October 2015.
 His coffee career began two decades ago in a Portland, Maine coffee shop where he learned the craft of roasting and the pleasure of customer service.
-This led him to Green Mountain Coffee Roaster’s cupping lab in Waterbury, Vermont.
+This led him to Green Mountain Coffee Roasters’ cupping lab in Waterbury, Vermont.
 His interest in coffee quality and growing communities started a 15 year career as Green Mountain’s Fair Trade and Organic coffee buyer.
-He values transparency, principled negotiations, intelligent system design, and innovative holistic agricultural practices that improving quality and producer livelihood through trade.
-Ed is a licensed Q grader and serves on the Board of Trustees for the Coffee Quality Institute.
-He lives in Vermont with his partner Christe and children Asher and Emma.
+He values transparency, principled negotiations, intelligent system design, and innovative and regenerative agricultural practices that improve quality and producer livelihood through trade.
+Ed serves on Food 4 Farmers board of directors.
+He lives in the hills of Vermont with his partner Christe and children Asher and Emma.

 After 15 years on the roasting side of coffee, Mike Moon joined Cooperative Coffees to work on the importing side as Sales Manager.
 Mike got into coffee as an activist for Fair Trade.
 After visiting coffee growers in Chiapas Mexico in 2001 he and a friend started Just Coffee Cooperative which is now a thriving and successful roaster member of Cooperative Coffees.
 While at Just Coffee, Mike spent many years on the Coop Coffees Board of Directors where he was deeply involved in the coops growth and development.
 As a former member of the Cooperative he is excited to be working with members to grow sales and explore how the cooperative can serve members in new and innovative ways.